-Opportunities presented by town centre redevelopment will be required to contribute to development of new public toilet facilities and /or the improvement of existing facilities.
+The development of new public toilet facilities and/or the improvement of existing facilities, provided in partnership with the Town Council and developers will be supported.

 7.3.8 Community communication and awareness

 A key concern in the community during the issues and options consultation was the need to establish better means of communication and raising awareness amongst the community.
 The Community Action Proposal CF CAP 7 (right) is proposed to address this.